sami-chaaban/Tracy/README.md

 * If trajectories are already available that have not had their colocalization analysed, it will prompt to analyse them
 * New columns will show up in the table representing the percentage of spots within a trajectory that are colocalized
 * As long as the colocalization option is toggled, every subsequent trajectory will have its colocalization analysed
-* Colocalization is determined by performing a search using the spot center coordinates in a different frame, and marking as colocalized if a spot is found within 4 pixels of the original spot center coordinate
+* Colocalization is determined by performing a search using the same spot center coordinates but in a different channel, and marking as colocalized if a spot is found within 4 pixels of the original spot center coordinate

 ### Add custom columns<a name="customcolumns"></a>